One-Touch Soccer logo

 Substitute players are to remain in their team bench area.
 Teams may substitute players freely during play (“on the fly”) provided that:

-a) Substituting players must enter/exit the field of play within 3 yards of the Halfway Line by "tagging" in and out.
+a) Substituting players must enter/exit the field of play between the Halfway Line and the nearer end of their own team's bench by "tagging" in and out.

 b) The player substituted for does not, in the determination of the Referee, interfere with play at the time the replacing player enters the field of play.